Percy Scott: Ideas into practice

+Promoted to the rank of captain in January 1893, Scott served on the Navy's Ordnance Committee until 1896.

-During his time on Scylla Scott noted that night time signalling between ships in the fleet was slow and inaccurate.
+Scott was appointed captain of on 28 May 1896.
+The Scylla was a 3400-ton cruiser in the British Mediterranean Fleet.
+During his time on the Scylla, Scott noted that night time signalling between ships in the fleet was slow and inaccurate.
 He addressed this in two ways: he devised training aids and put his signallers under instruction and he devised a new more effective flashing lamp.
 The new efficiency of his ship's signalling was quickly noticed by the Commander-in-Chief resulting in Scott's programme being adopted by the whole Mediterranean fleet.
 A report by the fleet's flag lieutenant to the Admiralty was submitted in 1899 setting out the inadequacies of the old system and promoting Scott's ideas.
 It was however, many years before they were adopted.

-Because of poor equipment and shortage of time allocated by the fleet to training, Scott was unable to make much progress in improving his ship's gunnery until 1898 when Scylla was detached to make an independent cruise in the Eastern Mediterranean.
-In this period Scott solved the problem of the sub-calibre gun which was used for practice and which proved highly erratic and inaccurate, and thus useless for training.
-Scott devised a new sub-calibre gun whose use involved fitting a one-inch calibre rifled barrel inside the barrel of the main armament but which used the main guns controls.
-He also devised new sights employing telescopic optics and new training targets.
-The new arrangement proved highly effective in improving the ship's gunnery but when the plans were sent to London in 1899 they were rejected and Scott was reprimanded because the new scheme required an extra man in the gun crew.
-Nevertheless, four years later Navy policy changed to mandate the introduction of the extra crew.